kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

-# 1- RGB Color Detection
+# 1- Fire Risk Detection

 Create a program that utilizes a computer's camera to identify and vocally announce using audio the risk percentage of is the room is on fire or not.